57th Baeksang Arts Awards

 The 57th Baeksang Arts Awards (Korean: 제57회 백상예술대상) ceremony, organised by Ilgan Sports and JTBC Plus, was held on May 13, 2021, at KINTEX, Ilsanseo-gu, Gyeonggi Province, beginning at 9:00 p.m.
 KST.
 It was hosted by Shin Dong-yup and Bae Suzy, and was broadcast live in South Korea by JTBC and internationally by TikTok.
-The event was held with no on-site audience, due to COVID-19 pandemic in South Korea.
+The event was held with no on-site audience, due to the COVID-19 pandemic in South Korea.
 The annual awards ceremony is one of South Korea's most prestigious award shows, recognizing excellence in film, television, and theatre.

-The nominees for the 57th Baeksang Arts Awards were announced on April 12, 2021, through its official website.
+The nominees for the 57th Baeksang Arts Awards were announced on April 12, 2021, through the official website.
 All works released between May 1, 2020, and April 11, 2021, were eligible for nominations.
 The final candidates for Grand Prize – Television were variety performer Yoo Jae-suk and drama series Beyond Evil.

 The highest honors of the night, Grand Prize (Daesang), were awarded to director Lee Joon-ik of The Book of Fish in the film division and variety performer Yoo Jae-suk in the television division.
 With three wins, Beyond Evil won the most awards at the ceremony, including the Best Drama, while, It's Okay to Not Be Okay won two awards.
 In the film division, Voice of Silence and Moving On won two awards each, while with one win, Samjin Company English Class was awarded as the Best Film.